pixie-io/blog.px.dev/content/blog/ebpf-function-tracing/post.md

     // Start server...
 }
 ```
+To understand how uprobes work, let's take a look at how symbols are tracked inside of binaries.
+Go binaries on Linux use DWARF to store debug info, and this information is available, even in optimized binaries, unless debug data has been stripped.
+We can use the command _objdump_ to examine the symbols in the binary:

 ```bash
 [0] % objdump --syms app|grep computeE
 00000000006609a0 g     F .text    000000000000004b              main.computeE
 ```

+The function _computeE_ is located at address _0x6609a0_.
+To look at the instructions around it, we can ask objdump to disassemble to binary (done by adding -d).
+The disassembled code looks like:

 ```bash